-This is the place where Lincoln’s mother, Nancy Hanks, grew up and where she was purportedly courted by Thomas Lincoln.
-Thomas supposedly proposed to Nancy on the site.
+The president’s grandfather, Captain Abraham Lincoln, settled here with his wife and sons after the Revolutionary War.
+Thomas Lincoln, the president’s father, allegedly proposed to Nancy on the site in front of a fireplace; the original cabin still stands.
 The park has a few original structures as well as replica buildings.
-The original home owned by Moredecai Lincoln, the president’s uncle, still stands here.
+The original home owned by Moredecai Lincoln, the president’s uncle, still stands here as well.

-This is not a big place–its main attraction seems to be a golf course to the south of the historic sites.
+This is not a big place–its main attraction is really a golf course to the south of the historic sites.
 There is also a picnic area slightly to the north of the historic area, along with a playground.
-This was the view a few summers ago across the road from the picnic/playground area: a vinyard!
+This was the view a few summers ago across the road from the picnic/playground area: a vineyard!

 I noticed the park on a map a few summers back and visited.
-It is not far from where I live (within an hour), but it is remote.
+It is not far from where I live (within an hour), but it is definitely off the beaten path.
 The physical address for the park is Springfield, Kentucky, a few miles to the southeast.

-As it turns out, the park is slightly west where Bourbon Springs would be if it existed–slightly south of Willisburg.
+As it turns out, the park is just west of where Bourbon Springs would be if it existed–slightly south of Willisburg.